leggetth/Burp-Suite-Certified-Practitioner-Prep/notes/HTTP Host Header Attacks.md

   - For this attack you first need the address to the internal host or other host
   - Next, you need to send two requests to repeater:
     - The first is a normal request to the homepage with `Connection: keep-alive`.
-    - The second uses a host header with the other hosts value
+    - The second uses a host header with the other hosts value.
+  - Send both requests in sequence, and see if both return ok

+---

 ## Other important notes:
 - Has to be tested manually